Fat loss pills. Protein powders. Creatine.

 A group of researchers published a paper in the International Society of Sports Nutrition (ISSN) reviewing several published studies on beta-alanine supplementation and concluded that four weeks of beta-alanine supplementation (4–6 g/day) may improve skeletal muscle mass and exercise performance (although the effects on strength and endurance exercise beyond 25 minutes needs further study, according to the researchers).

-It seems like beta-alanine is a good choice to add into your supplement-taking routine to help with endurance, which in turn can help with increasing muscle mass.
+It seems like beta-alanine is a good choice to add to your supplement-taking routine to help with endurance, which in turn can help with increasing muscle mass.

 HMB, or beta-hydroxy beta-methylbutyrate, is a metabolite of the essential amino acid leucine that has been used as a dietary supplement in the bodybuilding community for years.